If there is no sidebar on the left, please click here

 They came closer talking gently,

-And my old eyes tried hard to see.
+My old eyes tried hard to see.

 I sniffed their outstretched hands with care.